header-banner-batteryfarms.jpg

 Origins of domesticated chickens

-The domestic chicken came from the Jungle fowl, originally found in Sri Lanka, India, and south-east Asia.
-Some 5,400 years ago, DNA analysis and carbon dating show the creation of the domestic chicken through selective breeding of red jungle fowl.1 Now, there are hundreds of different breeds of domestic chicken in the world.
+The domestic chicken came from the Jungle fowl, originally found in Sri Lanka, India, and southeast Asia.
+DNA analysis and carbon dating show the creation of the domestic chicken happened around 5,400 years ago, through the selective breeding of red jungle fowl.1 Now, there are hundreds of different breeds of domestic chicken worldwide.

-Overall, there are two types of farmed chickens - for eggs, and for meat.
 A wild jungle fowl may produce less than ten eggs per year.
-Thanks to a particular mutation, domestic egg laying chickens can lay one per day, all year round.
-Most egg laying chickens are slaughtered at around 16 months when production becomes less reliable.2 The issue on many people’s minds is how the chickens live first.
+Thanks to a particular mutation, domestic egg-laying chickens can lay one per day, all year round.
+Most egg-laying chickens are slaughtered at around 16 months when production becomes less reliable.2 But how did they live up until this point?

 What is battery farming?

 Early in the 20th century, egg farming became intensive when chickens started being housed in wire cages indoors.
-This was more efficient.
-No more predation by roaming predators.
-Droppings fell cleanly through the wire to land in collection trays.
-The birds ate food fortified with vitamins to replace those obtained by foraging and sunlight.
+This was more efficient - no more predation by roaming predators, droppings fell cleanly through the wire to land in collection trays, and the birds ate food fortified with vitamins to replace those obtained by foraging and sunlight.
 Controlled temperatures and restricted movement meant food was directly converted into eggs.
 And huge numbers of chickens were stacked in cages in just one shed.
 This was battery farming, and it made eggs abundant and cheap.

-But in battery farms hens are packed closely in cages, unable to stretch their limbs.
-Eventually, a rise in public concern for animal welfare, as well as research, led to a 2012 ban in battery farming in Europe.
+But in battery farms, hens are packed closely in cages, unable to stretch their limbs.
+Eventually, a rise in public concern for animal welfare, as well as research, led to a 2012 ban on battery farming in Europe.
 And this trend is being mirrored elsewhere.
-Advisory non-profit Egg Farmers of Canada have committed to phase out battery farming by 2036.3 In the USA, in 2017 several major chains including McDonalds, Nestle and Subway announced they would sell products made with only cage-free eggs.4
+Advisory non-profit Egg Farmers of Canada have committed to phasing out battery farming by 2036.3 In the USA, in 2017, several major chains, including McDonalds, Nestle and Subway, announced they would sell products made with only cage-free eggs.4

 Legislation against battery farms

-Nonetheless, there is no ban on caged farming overall.
-The EU permits enriched cage systems, where the cage must contain a nest, a perch, claw shorteners, an amount of litter for pecking and scratching, and 750 cm square of floor space per hen.5 These cages allow chickens to carry out natural behaviours.
-But some people argue this is still not enough.
+Battery chickens might be banned in Europe, but there is no ban on caged farming overall.
+The EU permits enriched cage systems, where the cage must contain a nest, a perch, claw shorteners, litter for pecking and scratching, and 750 cm square of floor space per hen.5 These cages allow chickens to carry out some natural behaviours.
+But many people argue this is still not enough.

 Why isn’t all egg farming cage-less?

 Caged farming has gained a reputation for being cruel and inhumane.
-Yet other types of housing - indoor barns, free range - also show problems, and these may simply stem from our domestication of the chicken.
+Yet other types of housing - indoor barns and free-range - also show problems.
 Here are a few reasons why cage-less farms aren’t the simple solution they may seem:

 3. Disease risks: Standing in dirty litter raises the risk of diseases, parasites, and dirty eggs.
 Droppings from migrating birds can cause avian influenza outbreaks in free-range flocks.9